ShamimaNasrin/garden-ally-client/README.md

 - **Following System**: Follow other users for personalized gardening content in the feed.

+- **Unique Section (Tips & Tricks)**: Discover personalized gardening inspiration by following other users, and get tailored tips and tricks right in your feed!

 ## Technology Stack

 - **Frontend**: Built with `NextJS`, leveraging `TypeScript` for type safety and maintainability.